This post may contain affiliate links. Please read my disclosure for more info.

 I’m now offering premium job-placement as part of the Teach Abroad Squad, and I will help you find the PERFECT job for you.
 No randomly low salaries or crazy kickbacks, just one-on-one helpful job searching with my guidance.

 While the Teach Abroad Squad isn’t open for new members right now, we’ll be opening up again very soon!
-In the meantime, you can enroll in my Free Teach Abroad Mini-Course, and you’ll be the first one to know when spots open again!
+In the meantime, you can get on my email list by downloading my free Teach Abroad Guide, and you’ll be the first one to know when spots open again!